sirfixalotgk/vProFleetServicesDockerAgent/README.md

 The installDocker.sh script is intended to provide a convenient way to add the official Docker repositories for use as the installation source.

 Development and testing has been performed against the official packages available directly from Docker.
-It is HIGHLY recommended to use the official packages directly from Docker.
+It is HIGHLY recommended to use the official packages.
 Minimal testing has been performed against unofficial Docker packages available from the Linux distribution's repositories and they failed to provide predictable results.

 NOTE:  Before you can install Docker Engine, you need to uninstall any conflicting packages.